 1. Post on social media using #SeeTheLight and #RememberMeThursday.

 On Sept.
-24, help make sure everyone who opens their social media accounts sees a message about pet adoption by sharing your rescue pet’s story, sharing ready-made graphics available at this link: Downloadable graphics.
+24, help make sure everyone who opens their social media accounts sees a message about pet adoption by sharing your rescue pet’s story, or by sharing ready-made graphics available at this link: Downloadable graphics.

 2. Enter the #RememberMeThursday Contest.